Inverse uncertainty quantification of nuclear thermal-hydraulic codes for the safety analysis of nuclear power plants

 Within this framework, the purpose of this thesis is to develop innovative methods to advance IUQ methodologies.
 The thesis is performed within an international project called ATRIUM (Application Tests for Realization of Inverse Uncertainty quantification and validation Methodologies in thermal-hydraulics) launched by the Nuclear Energy Agency (NEA)/ Committee on the Safety of Nuclear Installations (CSNI)/ Working Group on the Analysis and Management of Accidents (WGAMA).
 The scope of the project is benchmarking the different IUQ methodologies with respect to physical phenomena relevant to intermediate break LOCA. (i.e., critical flow at the break and post-CHF heat transfer phenomena).

-The methodologies will be developed in tight collaboration between Politecnico di Torino, Politecnico di Milano and ENEA.
+Option to be discussed: The methodologies will be possibly developed in collaboration between Politecnico di Torino, Politecnico di Milano and ENEA.